rinsuki-lab/monado/doc/changes/auxiliary/mr.2223.md

-u/system_helper: Add support for device feature usage
+util: Add support for device feature usage in system helper.